YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 COLLARGLONG, Collation sequence nnn does not contain routines for long strings

-Run Time Error: Strings longer than 32,767 (UNIX) or 65,535 (OpenVMS) bytes have been used with alternative collation and only gtm_ac_xform and gtm_ac_xback are defined in the collation library.
+Run Time Error: Strings longer than 32,767  bytes have been used with alternative collation and only gtm_ac_xform and gtm_ac_xback are defined in the collation library.

 Action: Define gtm_ac_xfrom_1 and gtm_ac_xback_1 routines in the collation library.